garylirocks/quickrefs/azure-policy.markdown

 - You can't remove/rename parameter(s) when updating a policy/initiative
 - New parameters could only be added to an existing policy/initiative if they have a default value

-So with Terraform, you'd better put md5 hash of the parameters file in the name of the policy/set, whenever you update/remove/rename a parameter, it would force replacing the old policy/set with a new one.
+    So with Terraform, you'd better put **md5 hash of the parameters file** in the name of the policy/set, whenever you update/remove/rename a parameter, it would force replacing the old policy/set with a new one.

+-